 Dr. Karanth has conducted pioneering long-term research on the ecology of tigers, sympatric predators and other large mammals.
 He has also studied predator-prey population ecology in the Indian wildlife reserves of Pench, Kanha, Panna, Kaziranga, Namdapha, Sundarbans, Ranthambore, Melghat, Tadoba, Kudremukh, Nagarahole, Bhadra, Bandipur and Anshi-Dandeli.
-His expertise includes chemical capture of large carnivores, radio-telemetry, advanced methods in field survey assessment, modeling and estimation of animal populations.
-Dr. Karanth also studies mitigation of human-wildlife conflicts and conservation policy issues.
-Dr. Karanth has traveled widely to provide expertise to research/conservation projects in Thailand, Malaysia, Cambodia, Lao PDR, Myanmar, Indonesia, Russia, as well as in Africa and Latin America.
+His expertise includes chemical capture of large carnivores, radio-telemetry, advanced methods in field surveys, modeling and estimation of animal populations.
+Dr. Karanth also works on wildlife conservation policy issues.
+Dr. Karanth has traveled widely to provide expertise to research/conservation projects in Thailand, Malaysia, Cambodia, Lao PDR, Myanmar, Indonesia, China Russia, as well as in Africa and Latin America.

-Dr. Karanth has published over 75 peer reviewed papers including in journals such as Proceedings of the National Academy of Sciences, USA, Ecology, Journal of Applied Ecology, Ecological Applications, Journal of Animal Ecology, PLOS Genetics, Journal of Zoology, Journal of Tropical Ecology, Conservation Biology, Biological Conservation, Oryx and scientific books published by Oxford, Cambridge, Columbia, Elsevier, Springer and Island Press.
-He has authored the books The Way of the Tiger (2001) and A view from the Machan (2006) and co-edited Monitoring Tigers and their Prey (2002) and Camera traps in Animal Ecology (2010).
-He has written over 50 popular articles in English as well as popular articles and 3 books in Kannada.
-He serves on the editorial boards of Oryx and Journal of Applied Ecology and on IUCN/SSC specialist groups on Cats, Elephants, Wild Cattle and Small Carnivores.
-He chairs the steering committee of multi-institutional graduate level academic program in Wildlife Biology and Conservation at NCBS-TIFR Bangalore.
-He is a member of the Indian Government's Forest Advisory Committee, National Tiger Conservation Authority and the Governing council of the Wildlife Institute of India, besides serving Karnataka Government's Tiger Conservation Foundation and Tiger Steering Committee.
-Dr. Karanth serves as a Vice-President of the Bombay Natural History Society and as a Scientific Advisor to several conservation advocacy groups in India.
-His work has been extensively featured in world's media including Nature, New York Times, National Geographic, BBC, CNN, Discovery etc.
+Dr. Karanth has published over 150 scientific articles including in prestigious journals such as Science, Proceedings of the National Academy of Sciences, USA, Ecology, Journal of Applied Ecology, Ecological Applications, Journal of Animal Ecology, PLOS Biology, Journal of Zoology, Journal of Tropical Ecology, Conservation Biology, Biological Conservation, Oryx as well as scientific books published by the presses at Oxford, Cambridge, Columbia, Elsevier, Springer and Island Press.
+He has authored the books The Way of the Tiger (2001) and A view from the Machan (2006) and co-edited Monitoring Tigers and their Prey (2002), Camera traps in Animal Ecology (2010) and Methods for Monitoring Tiger and Prey Populations (2017).
+He has written over 100 popular articles in English as well as popular articles and 3 books in Kannada.
+He has served on the editorial board of Oryx, PLOSone, and Journal of Applied Ecology.
+He is member of the IUCN/SSC specialist groups on Cats, Elephants, Wild Cattle, Bears and Small Carnivores.
+He was the co-founder of the multi-institutional graduate level academic program in Wildlife Biology and Conservation at NCBS-TIFR Bangalore.
+He has served as a member of the Indian Government's Forest Advisory Committee, National Tiger Conservation Authority and the Governing council of the Wildlife Institute of India, and Karnataka Government's Wildlife Advisory Board.
+Dr. Karanth was a Vice-President of the Bombay Natural History Society and advises to several conservation advocacy groups in India.
+Karanth’s work has been extensively featured in world's media including Nature, New York Times, National Geographic, BBC, CNN, Discovery, Animal Planet etc.

 Son of the acclaimed Kannada writer Kota Shivarama Karanth, Dr. Ullas Karanth is married to Dr. Prathibha Karanth, Professor of Speech Pathology with whom he lives in Bangalore.
-Their daughter Dr. Krithi Karanth is a post-doctoral ecologist at Columbia University, New York.
+Their daughter Dr. Krithi Karanth is the Chief Conservation Scientist at Centre for Wildlife Studies.